liquidg3/altair/docs/terms.md

 - Used to handle async operations
 - Example; d = new Deferred(cancelCallback); d.then(callback).otherwise(errCallback); d.resolve(dataPassedToCallbacks);

+## Promise
+- Created by the Deferred.
+Has same functionality as Deferred minus resolve() and progress() so you accident resolve it too far down the chain.

 ## Facades
 - Facades are AMD modules that behave like behave like functions
 - Always in a "facades" dir, e.g. altair/facades/declare